Lok Sabha passes Maternity Benefit (Amendment) Bill; paid leaves increase

-The amendment to Maternity Benefit Act, 1961, if passed, will increase maternity benefit or leave period from 12 weeks to 26 weeks for women with two surviving children and 12 weeks in case of more than two children.
+The amendment to Maternity Benefit Act, 1961 will increase maternity benefit or leave period from 12 weeks to 26 weeks for women with two surviving children and 12 weeks in case of more than two children.
 In case of adoptions, commissioning and adopting mothers will get 12-week-long maternity benefit as per the new amendment.

 The new bill mandates crèches in offices with 50 or more employees.
 It also asks workplaces to facilitate work from home.

-On Wednesday, the Union Cabinet chaired by the Prime Minister Narendra Modi, gave its ex-post facto approval to amendments in the Maternity Benefit Act, 1961 by introducing the Maternity Benefit (Amendment) Bill, 2016 in the Parliament.
+On August 10,2016, the Union Cabinet, chaired by the Prime Minister Narendra Modi, gave its ex-post facto approval to amendments in the Maternity Benefit Act, 1961 by introducing the Maternity Benefit (Amendment) Bill, 2016 in the Parliament.

 The Maternity Benefit Act, 1961 protects the employment of women in her maternity period and entitles her of maternity benefit—full paid absence from work—to take care for her child.
 The act is applicable to all establishments employing 10 or more persons.
 The amendments will help approximately 1.8 million women working in the organised sector, as per a government statement.

-During a discussion on the bill in the Parliament, D Raja of CPI suggested that women working in unorganised sector should also be included.
+During a discussion on the bill in the Parliament, D Raja of the Communist Party of India had suggested that women working in unorganised sector should also be included.
 He said that only four per cent of all working women are part of the organised sector.
 He added that the Centre should adopt schemes which are being implemented in various states.